16 Top-Rated Beaches in Phuket

 Paradise Beach Club offers restaurants, shops, and activities to keep you busy and well fed.
 They also have a beach volleyball court and comfy sun loungers.
-Be prepared to pay a small fee (about 200 baht) to enter.
+Be prepared to pay a small fee to enter.
 Many tourists (especially singles) stay to attend the full moon party at night.

 Insider's Tip: Wear water shoes.
 The ocean floor is peppered with sharp pieces of rock and coral.

 7. Bang Tao Beach

 Despite its close proximity to restaurants, stores, and resorts, Bang Tao beach remains relatively quiet and quite clean.
 Stretching more than six kilometers, this golden shore is the second longest beach on Phuket.
 It sits almost halfway between Phuket International Airport and Patong.
 A short walk away is the small village of Cherng Talay, which lies in stark contrast to the area's luxurious hotels.